DOG SPA

 I am Lucy and I proudly own Bones and Combs.

-I am a fully qualified Dog Groomer at Distinction level, having studied a City and Guilds qualification at college for 2 years.
+I am a fully qualified Dog Groomer at Distinction level, having studied the full City and Guilds qualification at Plumpton College.

 I have been lucky enough to set up this fully equipped and insured grooming salon from my family home.

-All my life I have been an animal lover, specifically taking a favouring to dogs.
-Having owned several Spaniels, I currently have two beautiful Working Cockers, Daisy and Rolo, who you will see featured throughout my website.
+I have always been an animal lover, specifically taking a favouring to dogs.
+Having owned several Spaniels, I currently have three beautiful Working Cockers, who you will see featured throughout my website.

-Book your pooch in for a pamper at Bones and Combs, and I guarantee they will leave looking, feeling and smelling their absolute best.
+Book your pooch in for a groom at Bones and Combs, and I guarantee they will leave feeling, looking and smelling their absolute best.

 FREQUENTLY ASKED QUESTIONS